Little transistor records radiation levels

 We can compare the internationally recognized limits of radiation exposure for workers and the maximum allowed doses for astronauts.

 The table shows that radiation exposure for astronauts to the skin is six times higher, to their eyes, 13 times higher, and to their blood-forming organs, 25 times higher.

 In the EVARM experiment, radiation was measured by means of three dosimeters in the form of small badges.
 These dosimeters, which are actually MOSFETs (metal-oxide semiconductor field effect transistors), were carried in pockets inside the astronaut's spacesuit.
 Data recorded by these badges were then transferred to a laptop computer and sent to researchers.

-Measurements taken over a number of spacewalks (EVAs or extravehicular activities) are now being studied.
-The analyses must take various factors into account: the time and place of the EVA as well as the orbit and altitude of the International Space Station.
-Another factor to be considered is the proximity of the station, which may block radiation and influence the results of the experiment.
+Measurements taken over a number of spacewalks (EVAs or extravehicular activities) were studied.
+The analyses took various factors into account: the time and place of the EVA as well as the orbit and altitude of the International Space Station.
+Another factor to consider was the proximity of the station, which may block radiation and influence the results of the experiment.

-Researchers predict that at certain times, they may be about ten times higher than levels inside the space station.
-The information gathered will help determine which parts of the body are exposed to the highest levels of radiation, in order to improve spacesuit shielding.
+Researchers predicted that at certain times, they might be about ten times higher than levels inside the space station.
+The information gathered is helping to identify which parts of the body are exposed to the highest levels of radiation, in order to improve spacesuit shielding.

 A promising technology for cancer treatment

 The space industry will not be the only one to benefit from the technology and results of the EVARM experiment.
 Similar devices are already being used in cancer treatment.
 They are small enough to be placed on any part of the body during a radiotherapy session, helping doctors to target malignant tumours by providing real-time data on the radiation doses reaching the organs.